dkuitu/arduino-robot-remotecontrol/README.md

 ﻿# arduino-robot-remotecontrol
 ﻿A remote control TX and RX to control an arduino robot ﻿This is a rough draft just to get started on the project.
-I want to eventually make it variable speed.
-Also it doesn't turn well so I will be adjusting that also.
+I have two .ino files.
+One has variable speeds and turning, the other is single speed.
 ﻿
 ﻿https://www.instagram.com/p/BB8UWnuxhSV/?taken-by=dvdktn